Culture & Diversity

 Consortium for Graduate Study in Management

-Our School was one of three founding members of The Consortium, a nonprofit organization promoting diversity in education and business since 1966.
+The Wisconsin School of Business was one of three founding members of The Consortium, a nonprofit organization promoting diversity in education and business since 1966.
 The Consortium links top-tier students, MBA programs, and leading companies to advance representation of African Americans, Hispanic Americans, and Native Americans in MBA programs and in global business management.

-Students benefit from a mentoring program, career management services, and networking events and develop a lifelong network of supportive peers, alumni, and industry leaders.
+Benefits include a fellowship that helps pay for tuition, a mentoring program, career management services, networking events, and connection to a network of supportive peers, alumni, and industry leaders.

 If eligible, you can apply to the Wisconsin MBA through The Consortium and be considered for a Consortium fellowship.

 The Wisconsin School of Business is committed to supporting and advancing women in business and to closing the gender gap in the corporate world.
-The percentage of women in our MBA programs has steadily climbed—the current MBA class is 43% women.
 Learn alongside other women and thrive in an environment that prepares you to carry values of collaboration over competition into the workplace.

 Graduate Women in Business